Stamina - the unwelcome word in rugby training

 What skills can we include in a stamina-based programme?

 All skills can be practiced in a stamina-based activity, but the key point here is that we are not coaching/developing the skill itself - although I do not think one ever stops doing that.
 We are providing a situation in which there is a more than fair chance of success so that the stamina aspect can be fully completed.
 In a passing activity, for example, we play touch (not tackle) so that the runners can carry on running.

 The stamina-related aspects of play we work on are:

 In the contact work, we want the players to keep going, so we use contact shields.
-Whenever we can, we use the arm-free contact shields such as the RadPads advertised in the Technical Journal a couple of years ago.
+Whenever we can, we use arm-free contact shields such as the RadPads advertised in the Technical Journal a couple of years ago.
 Defence stamina-related work is undertaken with tackle bags and shields.
-It is the running to get into defensive positions that we are working on rather than the tackle itself - although we do keep an eye on correct technique and if it is not good we will pull the player out after the stamina session is over and go through the weak point again.
+It is the running to get into defensive positions that we are working on rather than the tackle itself - although we do keep an eye on the correct technique.
+If it is not right, we will pull the player out after the stamina session is over and go through the weak point again.

 Run/pass play.
 Activity 1

 Assemble the players in speed groups in fifteen metre - wide zones that go from one goal line to the other.
 Depending on numbers, this activity can be done in sixes, sevens, and in extremis, eights.

 There are four attackers positioned about ten metres from the goal line (one is a scrum-half who is about fifteen metres out).
 The best number of defenders is three.
 If there are six in a group, have four attackers and two defenders; seven, four and three; eight, five and three.
 The first defender is a 'flanker', who taps the scrum-half when the activity starts and then runs a covering course backwards to pressure the attacking players.
 The second defender starts on the halfway line, and the third defender is on the far twenty-two-metre line.

 The attackers' job is to score without: